Inside former Home and Away star's fall from grace

 According to court documents Dean swung both fists at the man while yelling "get out of your car you f**king c**t" but the man managed to push him off and drive away.

-He was released on strict bail conditions and was moved into a rehabilitation program at Gordon Private Hospital where he stayed for 37 days, Rowe said.
+He was released on strict bail conditions and was moved into a rehabilitation programme at Gordon Private Hospital where he stayed for 37 days, Rowe said.

 It wasn't until June that things "had really fallen off the wagon" in relation to Dean's drug issues, the court heard.

-Rowe told the court there were further offences in September involving breaching Covid restrictions but Dean was again released on bail until the most recent offence in October.
+Rowe said further offences in September involved breaching Covid restrictions but Dean was again released on bail until the most recent offence in October.

 Court documents state Dean was drinking with someone at a Paddington home on September 18 – during Sydney's strict Covid lockdown – when the pair erupted in a fight and police were called.

-When police arrived he could not provide proof of address and officers found he was drunk and smelled strongly of alcohol, becoming argumentative with them when he raised his voice.
+When police arrived, he could not provide proof of address and officers found he was drunk and smelled strongly of alcohol, becoming argumentative.

-Officers escorted him out of the building towards a police vehicle where he became violent and eventually kicked a police officer.
+Officers escorted him towards a police vehicle where he became violent and eventually kicked a police officer.

 Dean was released on bail the following day with the promise of seeking rehabilitation for his drug and alcohol consumption issues.

-But when he entered a Surry Hills tobacco shop on Elizabeth street at about 10.55pm on October 11, his final chance flew out the window.
+But when he entered a Surry Hills tobacco shop on Elizabeth St about 10.55pm on October 11, his final chance flew out the window.

-The 24-year-old walked into the TSG Tobacconist and feigned interest in purchasing a mobile phone before running off with the A$200 grey iPhone after a store worker handed it over to him.
+The 24-year-old walked into the TSG Tobacconist and feigned interest in buying a mobile phone before running off with the A$200 grey iPhone after a store worker handed it to him.

 After 10 minutes he returned armed with a 30cm hammer and assaulted a male employee who suffered minor head injuries, and attacked the manager of the store.

-He ran from the store after dropping the hammer before returning and demanding it be given back to him.
+He ran from the store after dropping the hammer but returned and demanded it be given back to him.

-After another scuffle he left again as the workers called the police, who found Dean stumbling along nearby Holt Street where he became "aggressive and agitated".
+After another scuffle he left again as the workers called the police, who found Dean stumbling along nearby Holt St where he became "aggressive and agitated".

 Dean has remained in custody on remand since October 12, spending a total of 194 days behind bars.

-In court on Tuesday Rowe requested the sentencing be adjourned and Dean be granted bail to enter a residential rehabilitation program.
+In court on Tuesday Rowe requested the sentencing be adjourned and Dean be granted bail to enter a residential rehabilitation programme.

 Rowe said much of Dean's offending was "spontaneous" and his behaviour was resulting from his "longstanding addiction to drugs", which he started taking at a young age.